-(Marvel Two-in-One#10 - BTS) - Somehow the Black Widow (Natasha Romanova) became aware of the Sword and their plans and began investigating them.
+(Marvel Two-in-One I#10 (fb) - BTS) - The Black Widow somehow became aware of the Sword and their plans, and she began investigating them.

-(Darkstar & the Winter Guard#2) - The Sword of Judgement terrorist group attacked St. Petersburg, Russia and were thwarted by the Protectorate.
+(Darkstar & the Winter Guard#2) - After repelling from a hovering aircraft, agents of the Sword of Judgment (see comments) attacked St. Petersburg, Russia; but they were thwarted by the Protectorate.

-Comments: Created by Chris Claremont (writer), Bob Brown (pencils), Klaus Janson (inks).
+Comments: Created by Chris Claremont, Bob Brown, and Klaus Janson.

 Profile by SQUEAK.